csglab/DiffRAC/README.md

 A R framework to compare sequencing count ratios using a customized model matrix and DESeq2, from an experimental design, a formula and a read count tables.

-An example analysis can be found in the *examples* directory.
+An example analysis can be found at `./examples`.

 # Inputs